Generic name: aliskiren [ a-LIS-ke-rin ]

 What is Tekturna?

-Tekturna (aliskiren) is an anti-hypertensive (blood pressure lowering) medicine.
+Tekturna is blood pressure medicine.
 It works by decreasing substances in the body that narrow blood vessels and raise blood pressure.

 Tekturna is used to treat high blood pressure (hypertension).